davidsneighbour/hugo-youtube/README.md

 <!--- CARD END --->

-# DNB Hugo - Youtube Shortcode
+# DNB GoHugo Component / Youtube

 A responsive and very fast shortcode to add youtube videos to your Hugo website.